icon-project/icon-sdk-js/quickstart/README.md

 // Recommended icx transfer step limit :
-// use 'default' step cost in the response of getStepCosts API const stepLimit = getDefaultStepCost(); // Please refer to the above description.
+// use 'default' step cost in the response of getStepCosts API const stepLimit = await this.getDefaultStepCost(); // Please refer to the above description.

 // Timestamp is used to prevent the identical transactions.
 Only current time is required (Standard unit : us)
 // If the timestamp is considerably different from the current time, the transaction will be rejected.